Top News

 VISION

-The National Center for Disaster Medicine and Public Health will be the Nation’s academic center of excellence leading domestic and international disaster health education and research efforts.
-In collaboration with partners, we create and translate science and education to improve readiness.
+The National Center for Disaster Medicine and Public Health will be the United States’ academic center of excellence leading disaster health education and research.
+In collaboration with our federal partners, we will facilitate science and education to inform policy, operations, and funding decisions that improve our readiness, save lives and mitigate injuries in disasters.

 Mission

-The Mission of the National Center for Disaster Medicine and Public Health is to improve our Nation’s disaster health readiness through education and science.
+The mission of the National Center for Disaster Medicine and Public Health is to improve the United States’ disaster health readiness through advancements and improvements in education, research, practice, and policy.

 The overarching strategic theme of NCDMPH is medical and public health READINESS—preparing the Nation from disasters and catastrophic events.
 Leveraging scholarship to advance the education and research agenda for disaster readiness in the United States are the missions; collaboration and leadership are the tools to achieve the preparedness mission.